 This age just so happens to coincide with the time that a puppy’s mother will kick them out of the den and expect them to start fending for themselves.
 The researchers believe that we humans instinctively know that puppies this age require nurturing and care to survive.
 Therefore, the fact that puppies are so cute may be nature’s way of making sure that they can survive when humans are around.

 There seem to be many reasons that we are so obsessed with the cuteness of these animals!
-Thanks to our empathic ideals and nurturing instincts, we have the capacity to take the love that we feel when we see a cute puppy and turn that love into tangible interactions through petting, snuggling, feeding, and generally caring for the pup.
+Thanks to our empathetic ideals and nurturing instincts, we can take the love that we feel when we see a cute puppy and turn that love into tangible interactions through petting, snuggling, feeding, and generally caring for the pup.

 Featured Image Credit: Photology1971, Shutterstock